Panoramic and 3-Dimensional Images: Can they Detect Potential Carotid Artery Disease?

 Image 1 This panoramic radiograph revealed bilateral radiopaque nodules in the

 Image 2 The image of the atheroma may appear radiographically in an area approximately 2.5 cm posterior to the angle of the mandible, adjacent to the space between vertebrae C3 and C4.
-Image courtesy and used with permission from Kalid Aziz, DDS, MS, and Lucinda J. Lyon, RDH, DDS, EdD.10
+Image courtesy and used with permission from Kalid Aziz, DDS, MS, and Lucinda J. Lyon, RDH, DDS, EdD.9

 While CACs can be identified on a panoramic image, they are even more identifiable on a CBCT due to their high level of detail.
-In regard to the CBCT, one article stated, “Small calcifications are easier to be identified on a CBCT scan than PAN or intraoral radiographs.”8
+Small calcifications are easier to identify on a CBCT scan than PAN or intraoral radiographs.11

 Any of these dental images has the potential to be life-saving screenings for our patients.